-Plaintiffs insist that this Court should disregard these plainly valid legislative purposes because "courts must discern for themselves what the Committee's actual purpose is through the available evidence."
-Appellants' Br.
-29. And here, they say, Congress's actual purpose is "law enforcement."
-Id. at 43.
-This argument contravenes longstanding Supreme Court precedent, which "make[s] clear that in determining the legitimacy of a congressional act [courts] do not look to the motives alleged to have prompted it."
+3. Petitioners insist that this Court should disregard these plainly valid legislative purposes because courts must discern a subpoena's "primary purpose," and, in their view, Congress's primary purpose with these subpoenas is "law enforcement."
+Pet'rs Br.
+21. This argument contravenes longstanding precedent of this Court, which "make[s] clear that in determining the legitimacy of a congressional act [courts] do not look to the motives alleged to have prompted it."
 Eastland, 421 U.S. at 508.
 Said another way, "[s]o long as Congress acts in pursuance of its constitutional power, the Judiciary lacks authority to intervene on the basis of the motives which spurred the exercise of that power."
 Barenblatt, 360 U.S. at 132.
 This Court is "bound to presume that the action of the legislative body was with a legitimate object, if it is capable of being so construed."
 McGrain, 273 U.S. at 178 (quoting People ex rel.
 McDonald v.
 Keeler, 99 N.Y.
-463,

-487 (1885)); see Watkins, 354 U.S. at 200 ("the motives of committee members . . . alone would not vitiate an investigation which had been instituted by a House of Congress if that assembly's legislative purpose is being served").
+463, 487 (1885)); see Watkins, 354 U.S. at 200 ("the motives of committee members . . . alone would not vitiate an investigation which had been instituted by a House of Congress if that assembly's legislative purpose is being served").